cdapio/cdap/cdap-docs/reference-manual/source/glossary.rst

       Abstraction of the actual representation of data in storage.

    Application Abstraction
-      Application abstraction allows the same application to run in multiple implementations and environments without modification.
+      Application abstraction allows the same application to run in multiple  environments without modification.

    CDAP
       The Cask Data Application Platform; refers to both the platform, and an installed instance of it.